 Fortunately for those of us who have a romance with the idea of being an entrepreneur, it’s once again cool to say you’re starting a company.
 Unfortunately, it’s also harder than ever to do.

 I had hoped that when I wrote about my own startup adventures it would be nostalgic; check in hand and marveling at how our little two-person show grew into a multi-million dollar company that Amazon just bought.
 That’s every entrepreneurs dream of course, but in my case it wasn’t (and maybe still isn’t) unattainable.
-After all, there’s one type of sale Amazon’s supply chain doesn’t touch; the one that takes place inside the brick-and-mortar store, and my company owns the patent on the business process that could open that facet of the supply chain to them.
-Instead I’m writing this hoping I can hang on long enough to realize the dream, and wondering why I choose this over a real job.
+After all, its happened to others before, and there’s no reason it can’t happen for me.
+I guess that’s why I choose startups over a “real” job.

 I don’t have normal business hours.
 I don’t have access to the tools and resources that would really drive things forward.
 I don’t even get paid, except in equity, and that only counts if we succeed.
 So what’s the point?
 I guess it’s that I love envisioning what we could be.
 I love thinking about all the different applications of our business model, the strategic relationships we could develop, the marketing campaigns we could create.
-I love the idea that we could have a significant impact on the retail industry in a way that would benefit the physical store.
-And I love the idea that I can say, “I saw what the future of retail looked like and I helped build it.”
+I love the idea that we could have a significant impact on a given industry in a way that would benefit businesses and consumers.
+And I love the idea that I can say, “I saw what the future looked like, and I helped build it.”

-Most entrepreneurs have failed at least once before they achieved success, but I’ve already had my failure.
-A few actually.
-And I don’t care that I failed previously because none of those ventures really spoke to me, they just happened along at a time when I was available to work on them.
-That’s true of this venture too, but this one speaks to me.
-I like our mission.
-I believe in it.
-I can be proud to be part of it because it’s not just a way to make a living for myself but for others too.
+I believe in the idea of new businesses.
+I can be proud to be part of them because it’s not just a way to make a living for myself but for others too.
 Sure I may sometimes want normal hours, but that means giving up flexibility.
-I may want someone with more knowledge and experience to do the work I’m not qualified for, but then I wouldn’t learn it myself.
-And I may really really really want a paycheck, but I don’t have to have it.
-Not yet.
+I may want someone with more knowledge and experience to do the work I’m not qualified for, but then I wouldn’t learn it myself and be able to teach it to others.
+And I may really really really want a paycheck, but some things are worth the wait.

 I know the idea of finding my startup match and living happily ever after is a bit overly romanticized.
 And yes part of the reason I want this to succeed is so that I have a reason to get out of my active wear.
-But above all else I am caught between being in love with start ups and being afraid I don’t have the energy for another one.
-I can’t imagine working in a place where I don’t get to help influence how it’s built and what it can do.
-But I’m drained.
-I want this to work so instead of being a f&*%@#! entrepreneur, I can be a f&*%@#! entrepreneur!
+But above all else I am in love with start ups, and I can’t imagine working in a place where I don’t get to help influence how it’s built and what it can do.
+I want this to work so instead of being a f&*%@#!!!! entrepreneur, I can be a f&*%@#! entrepreneur!!!!